pegahchavoshi/Financial-Risk-Analysis/README.md

 Netflix has recently made an announcement regarding a monthly premium membership rate increase from $12.99 to $17.99, resulting in a $4 hike.
 The impact of this decision will be analyzed through the use of historical data to compare previous and future cash flows.
 The model presented here provides an analysis of uncertainty in financial forecasting for Netflix, as the company weighs the decision of whether or not to increase its membership costs.

 # Financial Analysis
-This report analyzes Netflix's financial performance over the past 10 years, highlighting areas of growth and identifying potential areas for improvement.
-The report also predicts the company's financial performance over the next ten years, using revenue and other factors to calculate the net present value and internal rate of return.

 This section provides an analysis of Netflix's financial performance over a decade-long period, from 2011 to 2020.
 During this time, the company's revenue grew from 3.21 billion to 25 billion, representing an increase of 8.06%.
 Meanwhile, the cost of revenue increased from 2.05 billion to 15.28 billion, indicating an increase of 7.45%.
 Table 1 displays the financial statement of Netflix for the aforementioned period.
 Notably, the company's net income surged from 226 million in 2011 to 2.76 billion in 2020.
 Fig. 1 and Fig. 2 illustrate Netflix's revenue and net income trends over the same period, respectively.